ballermjc/dm-assessments/README.md

 ## Process

 ### Demos
 Occurring on simulation days.
 Mentors <strong>must walk around to and check off competencies for each of their assigned students 3x for each students</strong>.
 This keeps the students motivated and feeling like they are accomplishing goals!
 Many of them will pass a competency without realizing it, or be very close to passing one, so be thorough.
-Ask them which ones they believe that have passed, but also check for any they have unconsciously passed.
+Go through the categories of competenices and asked them if they've worked in that area.

+IE - 'Have you done any react?
+You have, cool, what have you done?
+Let's look at the list.
+Oh look, you're pretty close to this one I think you should try and check that one off next, and it looks like you've got this one, let's check it off.'

+Mentors should be encouraged to err on the side of leniency.
+If they feel a student gets the concepts but made a small mistake and understands why, they should get credit.
+Demos are not assessments, they're big picture stuff.
+We'll get picky with other competencies later.
+We want students to feel rewarded and encouraged to build real things.

 ### Assessments
 Occurring mainly on Fridays in the second half of the course.
 Assessments are sets of JS problems with a Jasmine spec runner.
 TBD forms of distribution.

-## Scheduling - CURRENT THOUGHTS
+## Testing Scheduling - CURRENT THOUGHTS

 Week | In-Class | Competencies
 --- | --- | ---
  1 | Lecture | Change Day 1 afternoon lecture to test & remediation
  2 | Lecture | ---
  3 | Lecture | Sim 1 & accompanying demos
- 4 | Lecture | Sim 2 & accompanying demos
+ 4 | Lecture | Sim 2 & accompanying demos + Sim 1 competencies
- 5 | Lecture | Sim 3 & accompanying demos
+ 5 | Lecture | Sim 3 & accompanying demos + Sim 1 & Sim 2 competencies
  6 | Personals | Assessment Day (Friday afternoon)
  7 | Personals | ---
  8 | Angular | Sim 4 & accompanying demos